 Anuj Sharma

-Reloading pages programmatically is a very common use case in JavaScript to reflect the new set of information on the web page.
+Reloading page using JavaScript programmatically is a very common use case in JavaScript to reflect the new set of information on the web page.
 There are a few ways to refresh page in JavaScript on button click or on form submission.

-This is the standard and most frequently used way to reload a page programmatically in JS.
+This is the standard and most frequently used way to JavaScript page reload, programmatically.
 It reloads the current page from the cache.

 <!DOCTYPE html>